briandrum/codes.forchagrin.com/_chapters/chapter-105-public-contracts.md

     reconstruction of a public improvement.

-2. _(b)_ The Village is hereby exempted from following the procedures set forth in Sections 153.65 through 153.73 of the Ohio Revised Code for contracting for Professional Design Services or Design-build Services.
+2. _(b)_ The Village is hereby exempted from following the procedures set forth in [Sections 153.65][ORC Section 153.65] through [153.73][ORC Section 153.73] of the Ohio Revised Code for contracting for Professional Design Services or Design-build Services.

 3. _(c)_ The Mayor may contract for Professional Design Services related to a Public Works Contract when the amount of the Professional Design Services is